Dave’s Naturally Healthy canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a wet food containing a moderate mount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a canned product containing a moderate amount of meat.

 Dave’s Naturally Healthy is a meat-based canned dog food using a moderate amount of beef or chicken as its main sources of animal protein, thus earning the brand 3.5 stars.

 Those looking for a nice kibble from this same company may wish to visit our review of Dave’s Dry Dog Food.